-Property and equipment are stated at cost and are being depreciated using the straight-line method over their estimated useful lives of three to five years and leasehold improvements are depreciated over the remaining life of the building lease agreement.
+Property and equipment are stated at cost and are depreciated using the straight-line method over their estimated useful lives of three to seven years.
+Leasehold improvements are depreciated over the remaining life of the respective building lease agreement.
+Patient rental equipment is depreciated over the multiple month rental period.
 Property and equipment consisted of the following:

-As of December 31.
+As of December 31,

-,

-(In thousands) 2016 2015
+(In thousands) 2017 2016

-Equipment \$ 2,322 \$ 1,797
+Equipment \$ 3,235 \$ 2,322

-Leasehold improvements 501 439

-Tooling 1,216 960
+Tooling 1,932 1,216

-Furniture and fixtures 323 303
+Furniture and fixtures 427 323

+Demonstration equipment 460

+Leasehold improvements 938 501

+Patient rental equipment 1,131

-Subtotal 4,362 3,499
+Subtotal 8,123 4,362

-Less: accumulated depreciation (2,799) (2,153)
+Less: accumulated depreciation (4,347) (2,799)

-Property and equipment, net \$ 1,563 \$ 1,346
+Property and equipment, net \$ 3,776 \$ 1,563

 Major expenditures for property and equipment are capitalized.
 Maintenance, repairs, and minor renewals are expensed as incurred.
 When assets are retired or otherwise disposed of, their costs and related accumulated depreciation are removed from the accounts and resulting gains or losses are included in income.
-Depreciation expense was \$0.6 million, \$0.5 million and \$0.4 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Depreciation expense was \$1.5 million, \$0.6 million and \$0.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+The value of equipment for patients who obtain our products through a multiple month rental arrangement is capitalized and depreciated over the term of the rental period, after which time title to this equipment passes to the patient.
+The value of demonstration equipment in the possession of our field sales representatives is capitalized and depreciated over the estimated useful life of the equipment.